tomiscool850/MassDestructionMod/README.md

 You can download the mod on the mod broswer under Mass Distruction or download it here https://mirror10.sgkoi.dev/Mods/Details/MassDestruction

-the mod is currently on 1.0.0.5 which were mostly just changes but ya
+the mod is currently on 1.0.0.7 which were mostly just changes

 youll see all changlogs in a changlogs file in the code where you see all new releases and stuff starting 1.1